rpetit3/fastq-dl/README.md

 ## Example Usage

-#### Download FASTQs associated with a Study
+### Download FASTQs associated with a Study

-Sometimes you might be reading a paper and they very kindly provided a Bioproject of all the samples they sequenced.
-So, you decide you want to download FASTQs for all the samples asscociated with the Bioproject. `fastq-dl` can help you with that!
+Sometimes you might be reading a paper and they very kindly provided a BioProject of all the samples they sequenced.
+So, you decide you want to download FASTQs for all the samples associated with the BioProject. `fastq-dl` can help you with that!

 ```{bash}
 fastq-dl --accession PRJNA248678 --provider SRA